nordstream3/FOC/production/README.md

 # Assembly Guide

+[This is still work in progress, and if you read this, some images and some descriptions might not be correct]

 The board is produced by the manufacturer as a single pcb.
 The 3 modules are connected by taps, and you will need to separate the modules using a manual saw.
 JLCPCB will charge you for the number of designs on a pcb, but this is a single design where the modules are going to be assembled to a single unit.
 The separation is just for convenience purposes and none of the modules will work on their own.

 <div>